OpenRefine/openrefine.org/blog/2024-10-30-openrefine-developer-role.md

 ## Role Summary

 This part-time role for an OpenRefine Developer, contracted through [Code for Science & Society Inc.](https://www.codeforsociety.org/) (a 501(c)(3) charitable organization in the USA), will focus on enhancing OpenRefine's stability, reliability, and quality to support the project’s long-term sustainability.
-This role is funded by the [EOSS-5 grant](/funding#2022-eoss-5), with additional funding potentially provided by the [Wikimedia General Support Fund](/funding#2024-wikimedia-foundation) (pending approval).
+This role is funded by the [EOSS-5 grant](/funding#2022-eoss-5).

 Key responsibilities include bug fixes, quality improvements, and ongoing maintenance, with an emphasis on features supported by grant funding.
 Over time, the developer will expand into release management, security maintenance, and mentorship within internship programs (e.g., GSoC, Outreachy).